-P/N Leak Subtraction is a technique typically used in voltage-clamp experiments to correct for a cell's passive membrane current, for example the leakage current.
-It is configured in the Edit Protocol dialog Stimulus tab.
+P/N Leak Subtraction is a technique used in voltage-clamp experiments to correct for a cell's passive membrane current, for example the leakage current.
+Configure this on the Stimulus tab in the Edit Protocol dialog.

-In P/N Leak Subtraction, a series of scaled-down versions of the command waveform is generated, and the responses are measured, accumulated, and subtracted from the data.
+In P/N Leak Subtraction, a series of scaled-down versions of the command waveform is generated and the responses are measured, accumulated, and subtracted from the data.
 Scaled-down versions of the waveform are used to prevent active currents from being generated by the cell.
-The number of these scaled-down waveforms, entered as the number of subsweeps, is the "N" referred to in the name of this technique.
+The number of these scaled-down waveforms, entered as the number of subsweeps, is the N referred to in the name of this technique.
 The waveform (pulse P) is scaled down by a factor of 1/N, and this is applied N times to the cell.
 Since leakage current has a linear response, the accumulated responses of the subsweeps approximates the leakage current for the actual waveform.
-This is subtracted from the input when the actual waveform is run.
+This is subtracted from the input when the actual waveform runs.

-For added flexibility in preventing the occurrence of active currents, the Polarity of the P/N waveform can be reversed.
+For added flexibility to prevent the occurrence of active currents, the Polarity of the P/N waveform can be reversed.
 In this case, the P/N accumulated response is added to the sweep of data.
-Also, to prevent a conditioning response from the cell, the P/N waveforms can execute After the main stimulus waveform.
+To prevent a conditioning response from the cell, the P/N waveforms can execute after the main stimulus waveform.

-In Clampex Software, both the raw data and the P/N corrected data are saved.
+In the Clampex Software, both the raw data and the P/N corrected data are saved.
 The signal name for the corrected data channel is modified by a 'c' appending or replacing the last character of the signal name.
-During data acquisition, only one of these is displayed.
+During data acquisition, only one of these displays.